 Mix in all ingredients apart from the lemon juice and the olive oil for cooking.

-Put a vine leaf on a flat surface – the root of the leave must be facing up.
+Put a vine leaf on a flat surface – the veins of the leaf must be facing up.

 Put a tablespoon of filling in the middle.